kinecosystem/move-kin-android/README.md

 ## Receive Transfer Notifications from Other Apps
 To get notifications from other apps when they send Kin to your app, do the following:

-1. In your root project, add new package named *Kindiscover*.
+1. In your root project, add new package named *kindiscover*.
 2. In the kindiscover directory, create a service class named *ReceiveKinService* and declare it in your *manifest.xml*.
 3. **Important!** Configure the service as exported - true.